marcelbernic/antaeus/README.md

 The system should be scalable and it should be relatively easy to add new features, that's why I introduced a couple of abstractions.
 The pipeline can be used for other computations as we wrap the action in a command object.
 The pipeline expects a stream of commands and as long as these commands respect the contract (Interfaces: Command and CommandResult) the pipeline will work (I added an image at the root project for the general principle).
+I want to be able to scale (horizontally) the application

 ### The scheduler
 I choosed to use a library and to make the scheduler in-app (we can also implement the scheduler as a cron job outside of the main application).
 The scheduling pattern is configurable in properties file.
 I started to implement